yewshanooi/sodium/README.md

 ```
 4. Create a new file named **.env** and fill it with your own variables<br/>
 > [!WARNING]
-> The TOKEN, CLIENT_ID, and GUILD_ID fields are required, while the rest are optional (Certain features might not work as intended)
+> The TOKEN, CLIENT_ID, and GUILD_ID fields are required, while the rest are optional.
+With missing fields, certain features might not work as intended
 ```
 TOKEN=
 CLIENT_ID=